liiizy/codepath-SITE-prework/README.md

 - [X] Created buttons to display lives left and a timer
 - [X] Audio repeats even when the same button is pressed consecutively
 - [X] Implemented a theme with all my favorite foods
+- [X] Deactivated the game buttons while the clue sequence is playing

 ## Video Walkthrough (GIF)